andypyrope/ingenious/README.md

 The general idea behind this is that a **world** can function properly with any kind of fitness **calculator** and it can be viewed/manipulated through any kind of **interactor**.
 This is as modular as it can get.
 It might get even better if the feedforward neural network is made to function with any kind of neurons or activation function, but considering how RPROP is one of the most efficient simple algorithms, it may not be necessary.

 ## Example calculator provider
-#### The calculator provider provides a specific kind of Calculator, which takes DNA and determines the fitness of an organism
+#### The calculator provider instantiates a specific kind of Calculator, which takes DNA and determines the fitness of an organism
 - Simple**CalculatorProvider**
     - Simple**Calcualtor** - just counts the number of 1s in the DNA that has been given to it